ivivanov18/ALL_STORE/README.md

 ## PROJECT

 Express.js backend for a online shop.
+The user can:

+- register
+- login
+- browse all available products and by category
+- add items to carts
+- get the cart
+- make payments (charges)

 ## TECHNICAL DESCRIPTION